neoclide/coc.nvim/Readme.md

 # Complete.nvim

-Make complete works as expected in [neovim](https://github.com/neovim/neovim)
+Improved complete experience for [neovim](https://github.com/neovim/neovim)

-W.I.P.
+Design principle:

+* Popup should shown as less as possible
+* User input required shoud as less as possible

 **WARNING** main features still not working!

-* Popup should shown as less as possible
-* The user input required shoud be as less as possible

 ## Features

 * Async generate complete items in parallel.
 * Fuzzy match with score by default.
 * Minimal configuration required to work.
-* Always respect vim options like `completeopt`.
+* Works great with `set completeopt=menu,preview`
 * Support `text_edit` and `snippet` described in LSP 2.0.
+* Custom sources using vim script.

 ## Install